Quick Eats Havoc: Taking on Kids' Pudginess Directly

 Take It Easy: Remember, nobody’s perfect.
 Aim for progress, not perfection.
 Small changes over time can make a big difference in how everyone eats and feels.

-Empowering Parents for Healthier Futures
+Empowering Parents for Stronger Futures

 Parenting in a fast-food nation ain’t easy, but with some savvy tips, moms and dads can be top-notch influencers in their kids’ eating habits.
 Encouraging a good vibe with food and making healthy picks the regular thing can steer little ones toward a life full of energy and healthiness.
 ‘Cause in the tale of kids’ nutrition, parents are the storytellers with the power to shape a bright ending.